Jump to:

 Bing cherries have a deep red color when ripe.
 Rainier cherries are yellowish with red blushes and are sometimes a bit more sweet than Bing and less acidic.
 These are commonly found in stores and farmers markets.

-Tart (aka sour) cherries: These are most commonly used for juices, jams, and drying.
+Tart (aka sour) cherries: These are most commonly used for pies, juices, jams, and drying.
 Fresh sour cherries are rarely found in grocery stores but you might luck out at the farmers markets.
 They have a shorter season (usually mid-June through July) and spoil easier.

 Nutrition & benefits